Fundamental bounds on efficiency-confidence trade-off for transductive conformal prediction: Fundamental Bounds on Efficiency-Confidence Trade-off

-Similar to the analysis of finite block length in \cite{polyanskiy_channel_2010}, we can derive a non-asymptotic bound for the efficiency-confidence trade-off using the growth rate of the average prediction set size. \begin{theorem} For a transductive conformal predictor with the confidence level $1-\alpha$, consider the efficiency rate defined as:
+We can derive a non-asymptotic bound for the efficiency-confidence trade-off using the growth rate of the average prediction set size. \begin{theorem} For a transductive conformal predictor with the confidence level $1-\alpha$, consider the efficiency rate defined as:

 which is the growth exponent of the prediction set size.
 Then for any $n$, we have:

 if $\alpha + \frac{\rho}{\sqrt{n}\sigma^3} + \Delta\in[0,1]$ where $\Delta>0$ and $\Q(\cdot)$ is the Gaussian Q-function, and: